Sex and cancer for partners

 It will help your partner if you're able to face obvious changes, such as scars.
 You might also need time to get used to this sort of change.
 New scars tend to be more visible at first.
 With time, they will settle down and become less obvious.

-If your partner has had her breast removed (mastectomy), she will almost certainly worry that you find her less attractive.
-She might worry that you actually find the scar ugly and that it puts you off.
-Or if your partner has had surgery for prostate cancer he might now have problems with having an erection.
-This could mean he will worry about how this will affect your sex life.
+If your partner has had a mastectomy, Open a glossary item she will almost certainly worry that you find her less attractive.
+She might worry that you find the scar ugly and that it puts you off.
+Or if your partner has had surgery for prostate cancer, he might now have problems having an erection.
+This could mean he is worried about how this will affect your sex life.

 It can be very healing for a partner to touch or stroke a scar as it shows that you have accepted these body changes.